Painstaking search for Maui wildfire victims continues with hundreds still missing

 Just four of the victims so far have been positively identified, according to Maui County police.
 Their names will be released after their families are notified.
 Another 13 DNA profiles have been obtained from victims, police said, and 41 DNA profiles have been obtained from family members of the missing.

-Along with the 99 bodies already recovered, Hawaii Gov. Josh Green estimated Monday that about 1,300 people remain unaccounted for.
+Along with the 101 bodies already recovered, Green estimated Monday that about 1,300 people remain unaccounted for.

 According to 2020 census data, the Lahaina community had a population of about 12,700.
 Maui's overall population was at about 165,000.